Mark Nelson (Canadian football)

-Mark Nelson (born July 25, 1956) is a gridiron football coach and a former professional Canadian football linebacker.
-He is the special teams coordinator and linebackers coach for the Carleton Ravens of U Sports.
+Mark Nelson (born July 25, 1956) is a Canadian football coach and former linebacker.
+He is the special teams coordinator and linebackers coach for the Saint Mary's Huskies of U Sports.
 He played for seven seasons in the Canadian Football League (CFL) for the Calgary Stampeders and Saskatchewan Roughriders.
 He is a three-time Grey Cup champion having won as a coach in 1993, 1996 and 2016.

 Playing career

 Nelson played college football for the East Central Oklahoma State Tigers.
-Nelson was drafted in the 1980 CFL Draft by the Calgary Stampeders where he played for 7 years before retiring with the Saskatchewan Roughriders in 1987.
+Nelson was drafted in the 1980 CFL draft by the Calgary Stampeders where he played for seven years before retiring with the Saskatchewan Roughriders in 1987.
 Nelson played linebacker and fullback during his CFL run.

 Coaching career

 Nelson has coached for 16 different teams.
 More recently, on December 20, 2013, he was named the Ottawa Redblacks' defensive coordinator.
 In 2018, he was demoted from defensive coordinator for the Redblacks to their linebackers coach.

 On February 6, 2020, it was announced that Nelson had joined the Toronto Argonauts as the team's special teams coordinator.
 The league did not play in 2020, so he coached for one season with the Argonauts in 2021.
 He was not retained by the team for the 2022 season.

 On June 23, 2022, it was announced that Nelson had joined the Carleton Ravens to serve as the team's special teams coordinator and linebackers coach.
+After one season with the Ravens, he joined the Saint Mary's Huskies coaching staff as the team's special teams coordinator and linebackers coach.